-The problem with this is if your home is more than that value it may be seized and sold.
+The problem with this is if your home is more than that value, it may be seized and sold.
 For example, if the state limit is for $50,000 in home equity and your home is only worth $45,000, then you get to keep your home.
-However, if the limit is the same, but your home is worth $55,000 or more, it may be seized and sold.
+However, if the end is the same, but your home is worth $55,000 or more, it may be seized and sold.

 What Happens to Your Assets During Chapter 13 Bankruptcy

 If you’re worried about losing your home, car, or other assets, then Chapter 13 may be a more appealing option.
-With this form of bankruptcy, instead of having your debt cleared and many of your assets seized, you are put on a payment plan and allowed to catch up on your payments.
+With this form of bankruptcy, instead of having your debt cleared and many of your assets seized, you are put on a payment plan, and you are allowed to catch up on your payments.

 With this type of bankruptcy, you get to keep all of those assets, but you’re still responsible for paying all of your debt.
 However, in many cases, the interest on your debt or even the total balance may be reduced during the bankruptcy negotiations.

 It’s Likely You’ll Be Able to Keep Your Home or Car After Bankruptcy